SpacehuhnTech/WiFiDuck/README.md

 1. Open `atmegaduck/atmega_duck.ino` with the Arduino IDE
 2. Under `Tools->Board` select your board, for example `Adafruit Trinket m0`.
-Or you select
-  - `Arduino Leonardo` if you use a 5V Atmega32u4 (used on DSTIKE board too)
-  - `LilyPad Arduino USB` if you use a 3.3V Atmega32u4
+You can also select `Arduino Leonardo` if you use a 5V Atmega32u4 (used on DSTIKE board too) or `LilyPad Arduino USB` if you use a 3.3V Atmega32u4
 3. Plug the board in and select its port under `Tools->Port`
 4. Press the Upload button